coderefinery/social-coding/README.md

 Free entry of answers

-## Question 4: Which of these is derivative work?
+## Question 4: Which of these are derivative work?
 Choose many

 ```